heathermiller/wwwpickling/benchmarks/index.md

 Becuase Scala Pickling is an intended-for-production project, benchmarks are critical for determining potential impact and thus utility in production applications.
-We will continue amass such benchmarks and post them here.
+For that reason, we are in the process of putting together a collection of benchmarked applications and will continue to post these results
+here:

 - [Collections Benchmark](vector.html) A suite of microbenchmarks pickling immutable collections.
 - [GeoTrellis Benchmark](geotrellis.html).
 Benchmarked data types from the [Geotrellis](https://github.com/geotrellis/geotrellis) project.